aleck156/forkify/story.md

 5. Components of any architecture
    1. Business Logic
       - solves business problem
-      - directly related to what business does and wwhat it needs
+      - directly related to what business does and what it needs
    2. State management
       - stores all the data about the application
       - should be the **single source of truth**